wpdispensary/dispensary-gear/README.txt

 3. Activate the plugin and enjoy!

 == Changelog ==

+= 1.7 =
+* Added Gear category to the eCommerce add-on's single item display in `admin/wpd-gear-functions.php`
+* Removed extra `}` in the Gear helper functions in `admin/wpd-gear-functions.php`
+* Updated text strings for localization in `admin/wpd-gear-functions.php`
+* Updated `.pot` file with new text strings for localization in `languages/wpd-gear.pot`
+* General code cleanup

 = 1.6 =
 * Added 2 helper functions `get_wpd_gear_prices_simple` and `wpd_gear_prices_simple` in `admin/wpd-gear-functions.php`